 Are you struggling to sleep?
 Finding the right sleeping position can be tough during pregnancy.
 Exercise helps to improve the quality of your sleep and it also plays a role in reducing stress.
 Getting a good night’s sleep is vital to your physical and mental wellbeing.
 Not only does a training schedule help you to get the rest you need, it also boosts your energy.
 Whether you need to work or get groceries, training regularly can help you achieve the energy levels that you need to keep up with your busy daily routine.
 When you work out, your cardiovascular system is strengthened which means that it will take you longer to feel tired.

 Mood swings often accompany pregnancy and exercising regularly can help to improve your mood.
 Women are at risk of depression and anxiety during pregnancy.
 Exercise helps to reduce the chances that you will experience low moods and stress during this period.
 Training releases endorphins which help you to stay calm and happy.

 Training helps to improve your muscle tone and strength.
 Strength training builds up your endurance which you’ll need when you’re giving birth.
-Staying fit may enhance your physical and mental ability to handle labour.
+Staying fit may enhance your physical and mental ability to handle labor.
 Strengthening your legs as well as your lower body during workouts will help you during childbirth.
-Not only does working out help you during labour, it also helps you to loose excess weight faster after delivery.
+Not only does working out help you during labor, but it also helps you to lose excess weight faster after delivery.